-A number of Action Mental Health clients recently grabbed the opportunity to enjoy a day ‘at work’ in a variety of industries and fields, including some they had never experienced before, as part of the Europe-wide Job Shadow Day.
+A number of Action Mental Health clients, who are taking part in the ESF funded Working it Out project, recently grabbed the opportunity to enjoy a day ‘at work’ in a variety of industries and fields, including some they had never experienced before, as part of the Europe-wide Job Shadow Day.

 Action Mental Health jumped at the chance to offer clients the chance to improve their employability by marking the employment initiative, founded in 2008 by the Irish Association of Supported Employment

 Job Shadow Day highlights the positive contribution people with health conditions and disabilities can make to workforces and the economy.

 By 2017 over 800 job seekers participated in the event, across 500 employment sites, securing 55 permanent job placements as a direct result.
 As part of its wide and varying services, Action Mental Health sources and supports employment opportunities for clients, helping them avail of training and voluntary places.

 New Horizons Downpatrick client Emma was offered a stint at Walker’s Seeds and Paints, in Newtownards, to participate in a day in the life of the business.

 Noel Walker, manager of the company said: “Emma was welcomed and introduced to the team and given an overview of our products and services.
 Emma proved to be very competent and was able to carry out all tasks that were given to her.
 She was willing to ask when she needed help and was very courteous when dealing with customers.

 “I found this experience to be very beneficial knowing that it is helping others to find experience when looking to source employment.”